Summer Survival Guide for Parents

 All kids, no matter their age, want their parent’s love and attention.
 True, it may look a lot different as they grow older, but the desire for connection is still there.
 To maintain or build connection, set up a schedule for spending time with each child.

 For parents low on time, 5 minutes of connecting each day can make a huge difference in a child’s behavior.
 Running errands with just one of your kids can be a good way to squeeze in connection time.
+Make it interactive by having them act as the car DJ, plan the route or ask them them their opinion along the way.

 If you can set aside a longer stretch of time, it can do wonders for your relationship.